 The patient instructions include the use of a sterile container which is provided by your physician or by OVA.
 Other plastic containers may be toxic to sperm and cause them to die or to become non-motile before they are examined or used in a procedure.
 The same is true for glass containers which have been washed and contain minute quantities of detergent.
 Even these very small quantities of detergent are toxic to sperm.

 Proper labeling of a semen sample is very important, so it must be correct, complete and legible.
 The information on this label will be copied to the form that will stay with the patient’s chart and it will be used to complete a diagnosis for the physician who is treating the couple.
 So, it is very important to connect this information with the correct couple by way of the label that is placed on the cup by the male partner.
 Semen samples that are not labeled completely cannot be examined because the lab staff must be able to associate the results with the correct patient.

-When patients arrive at OVA to drop-off their semen sample or to collect their sample here, they will be asked for a picture ID, which will be photocopied and kept with the lab results of the test.
+When patients arrive at our Austin IVF and andrology lab to drop-off their semen sample or to collect their sample here, they will be asked for a picture ID, which will be photocopied and kept with the lab results of the test.
 This confirms the identity of the person whose sample is being examined.
 If a patient’s partner drops a sample off for a semen analysis, she must provide her identification.
 Semen samples will only be accepted by a patient or his partner.

 Test results will be sent to the patient’s physician.
 The test result can only be interpreted by the patient’s physician or by the testing personnel.